 Woods’ Heritage Museum

-Woods’ museum provides a unique display of family, community and farming life in the Wimmera since early in the twentieth century.
-Visitors are invited to wander through the displays, identifying items from their childhood, recollect memories from their grandparents homes,chat about items they cannot identify and generally reminisce about their own personal heritage.
+Woods’ Museum provides a unique display of family, community and farming life in the Wimmera since early in the twentieth century.
+Visitors are invited to wander through the displays, identifying items from their childhood, memories from their grandparents homes, and generally reminisce about their own personal heritage.

 Most recently Grandmother Woods’ house and Mother Woods’ farmhouse have been recreated in the first shed to a one-quarter scale, featuring everything that was in those homes.

-Following a clothing donation the Museum now has a very impressive collection of wedding dresses, ball gowns and period clothing all enclosed in air tight glass cases.
+The Museum has a very impressive collection of wedding dresses, ball gowns and period clothing, mostly with local history.
+All are displayed in ‘museum quality’ air tight/dust proof glass cases.
+Woods’ Museum is easily accessible all on one level.

 Accessibility